News and Notes from the Makers of Nexus | Sonatype Blog

 Written by Matt Howard | June 12, 2017

-Disclosed in April 2014, Heartbleed is the vulnerability gift that keeps on giving to some and taking away from others.
-The latest example of this dynamic surfaced today when the Information Commissioner's Office (ICO), the UK's data regulator, levied a £100,000 fine against the Gloucester City Council for poor hygiene which resulted in the theft of employees personal information.
+Disclosed in April 2014, Heartbleed is the vulnerability gift that keeps giving to others.
+The latest example of this dynamic surfaced today when the Information Commissioner's Office (ICO), the UK's data regulator, levied a £100,000 fine against the Gloucester City Council for poor hygiene, which led to the theft of employees' personal information.

-According to this article, the hackers took advantage of a software flaw in Gloucester City Council's website to download more than 30,000 emails from the council's mailboxes which contained financial and sensitive information about council staff.
+According to this article, hackers took advantage of a software flaw in Gloucester City Council's website to download more than 30,000 emails from the council's mailboxes, which contained financial and sensitive information about council staff.

-ICO's report found that the council and it's IT outsourcing partner guilty of "serious oversight" which left staff's emails open to attack months after Heartbleed had been disclosed and patched.
+ICO's report found that the council and its IT outsourcing partner were guilty of "serious oversight", which left staff's emails open to attack months after Heartbleed had been disclosed and patched.
 ICO's investigation found the council did not have sufficient open source governance controls to ensure that defective components are found and fixed as soon as possible whenever a zero-day vulnerability is announced.
-Heartbleed, as a result, is giving £100,000 to ICO coffers.
+Heartbleed, therefore, is giving £100,000 to ICO coffers.

-Truth be told -- open source software components form the foundation for 80 - 90% of every modern software application.
-So, in order to prevent another zero-day vulnerability like Heartbleed from wreaking havoc -- enterprises are embracing new types of tools to automate open source governance and actively managing how components flow through their software supply chains.
+Truth be told, open source software components form the foundation for 80 - 90% of every modern software application.
+So, to prevent another zero-day vulnerability like Heartbleed from wreaking havoc -- enterprises are embracing new tools to automate open source governance and actively managing how components flow through their software supply chains.